DNS Resolution Tests

 Values Recorded

-The DNS resolution test records the following values:
+The DNS server test records the following values:

 When Facebook went down for 6 hours in 2021, it created a ripple effect that caused a surge in hundreds of millions, if not billions, of people trying to reach offline sites, in turn causing a massive spike in DNS queries.
 The impact of that increased load can be seen clearly in the chart below, where our data shows major sites such as Google, the BBC and YouTube taking much longer to resolve DNS queries than normal.